Crypto-Judaism: Portugal

+In 2006, a Torah scroll, thought to have been used in secret during the Portuguese Inquisition, was discovered by a builder while demolishing a house in Covilhã, a town in central Portugal, near a 16th-century church that had been frequented by New Christians.

+Rest of Europe

 Neofiti

 The Neofiti were a group of crypto-Jews living in the Kingdom of Sicily, which included all of Southern Italy from the 13th to the 16th centuries.

 Susiti

-The ancestral line Sus, Süßkind and Lindauer was a crypto-Jewish susitic ancestral line that settled in the Holy Roman Empire and lived as Catholic or Protestant crypto-Jews.
-Secondary lineages of the Lindauer are: Lindauere, Lindouer, Lindaer, Linduaer, Lindeaur, Lindeauer, Lindhauer, Linndauer, Lindayer as well as Lindaurr.